-Cristina is a sought-after attorney, advisor, and advocate who focuses her legal and business acumen on helping those who seek to build viable cannabis and hemp enterprises.
+Cristina is a sought-after attorney, advisor, and advocate who focuses her legal and business acumen on helping her clients build and sustain viable enterprises.

-As the founder of Cristina Buccola Counsel PLLC, Cristina is retained by cannabis and hemp companies, entrepreneurs, and investors to advise on M&A transactions and investment opportunities, to design/negotiate complex corporate matters and strategic ventures, and to establish/manage intellectual property protection and licensing programs.
-She assists cannabis and hemp producers, processors, wholesalers, retailers, and applicants in navigating the legal, licensing, regulatory, and operational challenges they face.
-She is admitted to practice law in New York, New Jersey, Oregon, Massachusetts, and Illinois (retired).
+As the founder of Cristina Buccola Counsel PLLC, Cristina is retained by cannabis and hemp companies, lifestyle and wellness entrepreneurs, media outlets, investors, and artists to advise on M&A matters and investment opportunities, to design brand protection and licensing programs, to develop strategic ventures, and to manage day-to-day legal needs.
+She also assists cannabis and hemp producers, processors, wholesalers, retailers, and applicants in navigating the legal, licensing, regulatory, and operational challenges they face.
+Cristina is admitted to practice law in New York, New Jersey, Massachusetts, Oregon, and Illinois (retired).

 Cristina received her BA from The Gallatin School at New York University and her JD from The University of Chicago Law School.
 She cut her teeth in the M&A and private equity departments of white-shoe law firms in NYC and Chicago.
 She also served as the General Counsel and Director of Human Resources of an international technology company.

 Cristina is routinely tapped as an authority on legal, business, and policy matters related to cannabis and hemp.